Latest information and advice on staying safe

 Keep safe and well whilst high winds and storm alerts are in place by following this advice and guidance.

-Please plan ahead and anticipate hazards on the road, including standing water and fallen trees, and adhere to road closure and diversion route signage.
+During periods of severe weather, please plan ahead and anticipate hazards on the road, including standing water and fallen trees, and adhere to road closure and diversion route signage.
 Be cautious around flooded areas and stay away from the water’s edge.

 For further advice on staying safe, please see: